 N.B.
-If your patient is (or is suspected of being) COVID-19 positive, see separate guideline on the End of Life Care Guidance when a Person is Imminently Dying from COVID-19 Lung Disease for guidance on symptom management.
+If your patient is (or is suspected of being) COVID-19 positive, see the End of Life Guidance when a Person is Imminently Dying from COVID-19 Lung Disease for information on symptom management.

 When all reversible causes for the patient's deterioration have been considered, the multidisciplinary team agrees the patient is dying and change the goals of care.
 Reversible causes to consider include: dehydration, infection, opioid toxicity, renal impairment, hypercalcaemia or delirium.
 Refer to "Guidance at End of Life (GAEL) for Health Care Professionals".